We ask you, humbly, to help us.

 After his assassination by a mob in 1844, the church split into two

-The U.S. Supreme Court ruled that the RLDS was the original church
+The U.S. Supreme Court ruled that the RLDS was the original Mormon church

 group.
-They changed their name to the Community of Christ in
+They changed their name to the Community of Christ during

-into the priesthood; their services are open to the public.
-They have about 250,000
+into the priesthood.
+Their services are open to the public.

 While the larger Mormon body has gradually become more homophobic,